Free Estimates. expert advice

 Adhesives in exterior paint make it resistant to the elements, making it ideal for painting the exteriors of many types of structures.
 Rain, snow, sleet, and any other kind of precipitation are no match for it.

-It’s also Ultraviolet Resistant, so you won’t have to worry about it fading or breaking over time.
+Exterior paint has better color retention than interior paint, so you won’t have to worry about it fading or breaking over time.
 Additionally, it is built to withstand wind-blown twigs and other debris, preventing chipping and flaking.

 Extra resins and additives, such as Volatile Organic Compounds, are included in the formulation to provide a longer-lasting paint.